congncif/PagingDataController/README.md

 **PagingDataController** is a library for implementing loading data by page (pagination) easily.
 It provides a short setup via few lines of code.
 You will not need to worry about page management, when to load the next page's data, and so on.

-**PagingDataControllerExtension** is built with `SVPullToRefresh`.
-So you do not have to manually add controls.
-But you can customize everything if you want.

 ![Screenshot](http://i.imgur.com/PTI6vMcm.png)
 ![Pull to refresh](http://i.imgur.com/thZpiCzm.png)
 ![Load more data next page](http://i.imgur.com/HhAwUKTm.png)